norvig/paip-lisp/docs/chapter14.md

 `          :query)))`

 All three of these macros call on `translate-exp` to translate from the frame syntax to the primitive syntax.
-Note that an `a` or `each` expression is Computing a conjunction of primitive relations, but it is also Computing a *term* when it is used as the nested value of a slot.
+Note that an `a` or `each` expression is computing a conjunction of primitive relations, but it is also computing a *term* when it is used as the nested value of a slot.
 It would be possible to do this by returning multiple values, but it is easier to build `transiate-exp` as a set of local functions that construct facts and push them on the local variable `conjuncts`.
 At the end, the list of `conjuncts` is returned as the value of the translation.
 The local functions `transiate-a` and `transiate-each` return the atom that represents the term they are translating.